-Salmiah, Mohamad Amin (2004) Hubungan Antara Kompetensi Pekerja dan Prestasi Kerja di Kalangan Kakitangan Agensi Kerajaan Elektronik.
-PhD thesis, Universiti Utara Malaysia.
+Salmiah, Mohamad Amin (2004) Hubungan Antara Kompetensi Pekerja dan Prestasi Kerja di Kalangan Kakitangan Agensi Kerajaan Elektronik. ["eprint_fieldopt_thesis_type_phd" not defined] thesis, Universiti Utara Malaysia.

 Restricted to Registered users only